 When teaching my physics classes, I’ll often joke when giving examples such as the 1-gee rocket that the details of its construction are merely an engineering problem.
 Randall Lee Reetz wanted me to post a graph of just how difficult that engineering problem is in this case.

-To that end, suppose on our rocket we had a perfectly efficient engine that converted 100% of the fuel into energy for the ship.
+To that end, suppose our rocket we had a perfectly efficient engine that converted 100% of the fuel into energy for the ship.
 This gives us an idea of just how much fuel we would need (at minimum).
-In the figure below I’ve plotted the ratio of fuel to payload as a function of distance.
+In the figure I’ve plotted the ratio of fuel to payload as a function of distance.
 You can see that even for a relatively short interstellar trip of 100 light years we need over 10,000 kilograms of fuel for every kilogram of payload.

 On that note I have to get back to grading exams.